Winter Wonderland – Round up

 My final yarn amounts

 I already listed the rough yarn amounts last week when I was still working on the border.
-Here some more details with all my leftovers.
+Now here some more details, including the leftovers.

 I needed a total of 13 balls Stylecraft Special DK and used 1.044 g / 3.080 m of them .
 This is nearly the same amount that Ana used for her blanket.